bolme/pyvision/README.md

 research are welcome including: Object Recognition, Biological Vision, Multiview Geometry, etc.

-Dependencies
+### Dependencies

-	PIL
+- PIL
-	scipy
+- scipy
-	numpy
+- numpy
-	OpenCV
+- OpenCV
-	scikit learn (As of pyvision 2.0)
+- scikit learn (As of pyvision 2.0)
-	scikit image (As of pyvision 2.0)
+- scikit image (As of pyvision 2.0)

-Features:
+### Features:

-	Python based for rapid prototyping.
+- Python based for rapid prototyping.
-	Common data types with easy conversion.
+- Common data types with easy conversion.
-	Automatically tuned or easy to configure algorithms.
+- Automatically tuned or easy to configure algorithms.
-	Numerical support from scipy.
+- Numerical support from scipy.
-	Image support from PIL.
+- Image support from PIL.
-	Pretrained algorithms for common tasks.
+- Pretrained algorithms for common tasks.
-	Python and R based algorithms analysis.
+- Python and R based algorithms analysis.
-	Unit tests for algorithm verification.
+- Unit tests for algorithm verification.
-	Sample code and tutorials.
+- Sample code and tutorials.
-	Save and load configurations with python's pickle.
+- Save and load configurations with python's pickle.
-	Simple interfaces to third party software: OpenCV and libsvm.
+- Simple interfaces to third party software: OpenCV and libsvm.

-Notes:
+** Notes: **
 	Image.asOpenCV() - Requires fix to opencv bug #1618474 included in cvs on Jan 25, 2007 18:19:21 UTC by rstanchak

-Releases:
+### Releases:

+* 1.2.0 - Support for Python 3 and OpenCV 3
-    1.1.0 - It has been a while since the last release.
+* 1.1.0 - It has been a while since the last release.
 OpenCV has improved recently and has become more stable with improved python bindings.
             As a result PyVision is adapting to use OpenCV for much of its core functionality.
 In general OpenCV tends to be faster and